3RUN/Deferred-shader-pipeline/README.md

 - Sunlight
 - Spotlights

+Bugs:
+- Weird artifacts on fullscreen toggle or on fullscreen minimize/maximize
+- Weird artifacts on some resolutions (in fullscreen mode)

 This pipeline originaly (back in 2012) was created by José Miguel Rodríguez Chávarri, aka txesmi.
 In 2020 it was refactored and tweaked by both of us (txesmi and me).